ShawnHymel/saleae-docs/README.md

 These documents were built using [Jekyll](https://jekyllrb.com/).

+The built site can be viewed at [https://shawnhymel.github.io/saleae-docs/getting-started/](https://shawnhymel.github.io/saleae-docs/getting-started/).

 ## Directory Structure (well, the important ones)

  * **_pages/** - Your markdown files go in here